The Transatlantic Slave Trade - Experience Summary

 Student Activity

-Students read a brief explanation of triangular trade and examine a map showing the three legs of the transatlantic trading system.
-Using the map and information from the video, they post to a discussion wall explaining each leg of the triangle and how plantation owners, African kings and merchants, and European traders depended on one another.
+Students read an explanation of triangular trade and examine a map showing the three legs of the transatlantic trading system.
+Using the map and what they learned from the video, they post to a discussion wall describing each leg of the triangle and explaining how plantation owners in the Americas, African kings and merchants, and European traders were interdependent.

 Teacher Moves